Everything you need to know about the Leonid Meteor Shower 2022

-Stargazers will keep their eyes on the skies this week in hopes of catching a glimpse of the Leonid Meteor Shower from Edinburgh
+Stargazers will keep their eyes on the skies this week in hope of catching a glimpse of the Leonid Meteor Shower

-Edinburgh stargazing enthusiasts will be out in force this week as the Leonid meteor shower is expected to be at its most active as it reaches its peak.
-This is the best chance for people across the city to catch a glimpse of the stunning light show as the meteors pass through our atmosphere.
+Stargazers will have their eyes firmly on the night skies once again this week as the Leonid Meteor Shower is expected to reach its peak, and be at its most visible.
+The event will give people in the UK a front row seat as the shower shimmers through the sky.

 According to the Royal Museum Greenwich, the Leonid meteor shower is associated with the Comet Tempel-Tuttle.
 The radiant of the shower (the point where the meteors seem to stream from) is at the head or ‘sickle’ of the constellation Leo the Lion, hence the name.